OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 The sons of Mishma were:

-> Hammuel his son,
+> his son Hammuel,
 > Zaccur his son,
-> Shimei his son.
+> and Shimei his son.

 ---

 ## 1 Chronicles 4:27

 Now Shimei had sixteen sons and six daughters,
-but his brothers did not have many sons,
+but his brothers did not have that many sons,

-> nor did all their family multiply like the sons of Judah.
+> nor did all their family multiply like the line of Judah.

 ---